-would you expect the bulbs in the series or parallel circuit to be brighter?
-0.4 A Y A Z What would be the effect of adding an extra cell to the circuit?
+In the two circuits that you have drawn, would you expect the bulbs in the series or parallel circuit to be brighter?
+0.4A Y A What would be the effect of adding an extra cell to the circuit?
 X = Y = Explain why this would happen.
-Z = Explain why the ammeter reading is smaller in the bottom part of the circuit.
+Z = Explain why the ammeter reading is smathe bottom part of the circuit.
 What would be the effect of adding an extra lamp to the series circuit?
 Explain why this would happen.
 What is the purpose of a fuse?
 How does a fuse work?